 WESTERGAARD, Niels Ludvig.
 Copenhagen 27.10.1815 — Copenhagen 9.9.1878.
 Danish Indologist and Iranian Scholar.
 Professor in Copenhagen.
-Son of a master carpenter.
+Son of a master carpenter, Niels Nielsen W. and Sophie Magdalene Nyeborg.
 As a schoolboy he became interested, from the example of Rask, in comparative linguistics and Oriental languages.
 From 1833 studied at Copenhagen Scandinavian and Indian languages (Johannsen), in 1838-39 further studies at Bonn (Lassen), Paris, London and Oxford.
-From the former missionary, rev. Möhl, he learnt Hindustani and Tamil.
-In 1841 he obtained a travel grant from Danish government and left for India (Bombay, Gujarat, meeting Parsis) and Iran (1843, for a while seriously ill), returning in 1844.
+From the former missionary, rev. Möhl, he learned Hindustani and Tamil.
+In 1841 he obtained a travel grant from Danish government and left for India (Bombay, Gujarat, meeting Parsis) and Iran (1843, for a while seriously ill), returning in 1844 via Caucasus and Moscow.
 From 1845 eo.
 Professor and from 1850 ord. i indisk-orientalsk Filologi (new chair) at Copenhagen University, taught until his death, in 1867-68 its Rector.
 Member of the Danish Constitutional Committee.
 Hon.
 Ph.D.
 1868 Lund.
 Stadsraad 1869.
-Married in 1845 (widower 1856), four children.
+Married 1845 Christiane Ryge (1819–1856), four children.

-The Radices, with examples culled from literature, in 1841 was an important pioneer work, which even included a number of Vedic texts (RV, VS), studied from manuscripts.
-During his long travels he collected Indian and Iranian manuscripts, inscriptions of Maharashtra, Old Persian inscriptions (of Persepolis; also the first copy of the inscrition of Darius’ grave).
-His ed. princeps of the Avesta was a great achievement in its time.
-He was one of the first pioneers of Elamite (which he called Medin or Scythian) studies.
+The Radices in 1841, with examples culled from literature, was an important pioneer work, which even included a number of Vedic texts (RV, VS), studied from manuscripts.
+During his long travels Westergaard collected Indian and Iranian manuscripts, inscriptions of Maharashtra, Old Persian inscriptions (of Persepolis; also the first copy of the inscription of Darius’ grave).
+From India he obtained valuable Avesta and Pehlevi manuscripts for the Royal Library in Copenhagen.
+His editio princeps of the Avesta was a great achievement in its time.
+He was one of the first pioneers of Elamite (which he called Median or Scythian) studies.
 Among his other interests were history and chronology (the Buddha died c.
 370-368 B.C.).

-The dispute about Slesvig-Holstein and then the war (1864) estranged NLW from German and even from British colleagues and led him to start writing his studies in Danish.
+The dispute about Slesvig-Holstein and then the war with Prussia (1864) estranged Westergaard from German and even from British colleagues and led him to start writing his studies in Danish.
 Domestic duties took time from work as he as a widower personally supervised the education of his children.
-He had an important role as a organizer of Danish scholarship, starting, i.al., a new historical journal and a new Danish dictionary.
-Among his students were Brandes, Fausbøll, Sørensen, Thomsen, and Wimmer.
+He had an important role as an organizer of Danish scholarship, starting, i.al., a new historical journal and a new Danish dictionary.
+Among his students were Brandes, Fausbøll, Sørensen, Thomsen, Trenckner, and Wimmer.

 Publications: Radices linguae Sanscritae ad decreta grammaticorum definivit atque copia exemplorum exquisitiorum illustravit.
-Bonn 1841 (an appendix contains a critical ed. of the Pāṇinean Dhātupāṭha).
+14+380 p.
+Bonnae & Havniae 1841 (an appendix contains a critical ed. of the Pāṇinean Dhātupāṭha).

 – “On the connection between Sanskrit and Icelandic”, Oldskriftselskabets Mémoires 1840-44, 41-74; a travel account ibid.